saduqz/rock-paper-scissors-game/README.md

 The project is built using Python 3.6+, Django, Vue.js and PostgreSQL

+FYI: The code of Vue.js is exactly in `apps/frontend/static/js/index.js` and `apps/frontend/static/js/index-api.js`.

 ## Run project without install anything

 1. Go to the super secure site, including https: `https://saduqz.com`